Pop Rising: Biography

-In an 11-game career, Rising was a .103 hitter (3-for-29) with two runs, two RBI, one double and one triple without home runs.
+During his eleven-game career, Rising was a .103 hitter (3-for-29) with two runs, two RBI, one double and one triple without home runs.
 In six outfield appearances, he never committed an error in nine chances for a perfect 1.000 fielding percentage.
 He also played an errorless game at third base (two chances).

+Death

-Rising died in Rochester, Pennsylvania at age 56.
+Rising died at the age of fifty-six in Rochester, Pennsylvania on January 28, 1938.